mdespuits/railsconf-notes-2012/2012-04-23/4-rails-engines-patterns.markdown

 _Solution_

-* Remove custom view from Ap
+* Remove custom view from App
 * Use `requires_extended_address?` helper in Engine wherever the App used same logic

 ### 3. Pattern - Expose Partial